ppy/osu-wiki/news/2021/2021-06-20-mappers-report-may.md

 Not so long ago, osu!mania got a new key-mode.
 After a long wait, 10K beatmaps can finally be ranked, and that's exactly what people need right now.
 But where does one start in mapping 10K?
 The same question came up on the 10K+ Rhythm Game Community server and so they gathered and created their own guide!

-The 10K community representative [\[Sick\]Catcat](https://osu.ppy.sh/users/11544934) has posted their [10K osu!mania Mapping Guide](https://osu.ppy.sh/community/forums/topics/1336072) in the osu!mania subforum with everything you need to know to start mapping 10K osu!mania, covering anything from various pattern structures to useful tips and tricks in Easy to Hard difficulties.
+The 10K community representative ::\[Sick\]Catcat::{ user-id=11544934 } has posted their [10K osu!mania Mapping Guide](https://osu.ppy.sh/community/forums/topics/1336072) in the osu!mania subforum with everything you need to know to start mapping 10K osu!mania, covering anything from various pattern structures to useful tips and tricks in Easy to Hard difficulties.

 If this has piqued your interest, slap your favourite song into the editor and start mapping — everybody knows that 10K osu!mania is in urgent need of more ranked beatmaps, after all.
 And should you need more help, the [10K+ Rhythm Game Community](https://discord.gg/PwzcUzk) would be more than happy to assist.